Acetaminophen Toxicity

 Extended-release acetaminophen (Tylenol ER) consists of acetaminophen 325 mg in immediate release (IR) form surrounding a matrix of acetaminophen 325 mg formulated for slow release.
 Some alteration of the elimination kinetics of this preparation may affect the reliability of the Rumack-Matthew nomogram to predict potential hepatotoxicity and subsequent treatment based on serum APAP concentrations.

 Several studies show that the elimination of ER and IR APAP preparations is nearly identical after 4 hours.
-However, some case reports have documented APAP levels that are above the potential toxicity and treatment line on the nomogram as late as 11-14 hours after the ingestion of the ER preparation.
+However, some case reports have documented APAP levels above the potential toxicity and treatment line on the nomogram as late as 11-14 hours after the ingestion of the ER preparation.

 Consult a regional poison control center for guidance in the evaluation and optimal treatment regimen for these cases.

 A hepatologist who is directly affiliated with a transplantation medical center should be consulted in the setting of hepatic dysfunction and liver failure.
 Concurrently, consult a transplantation surgeon in the setting of clinical and laboratory indicators that are highly predictive of death unless urgent transplantation is undertaken (see Prognosis).
-The United Kingdom King's College Hospital criteria for the determination of the urgent need for transplantation after acetaminophen-induced fulminant hepatic failure include any one of the following:
+The United Kingdom King's College Hospital criteria for the determination of the urgent need for transplantation after acetaminophen-induced fulminant liver failure include any one of the following:

 Activated charcoal (AC) and N-acetylcysteine (NAC) are used in the treatment of acetaminophen toxicity.
 Antiemetics are used to relieve nausea and vomiting, which can result from both acetaminophen toxicity and from AC and oral NAC administration.